Tasiorr/Google_Data_Analytics/README.md

 Besides that, we have more bike rides on the weekends.
 Maybe because on those days the bikes were utilized for more recreational ways.
 This even more plausible when knowing that There's a bigger volume of bikers in the afternoon.
 <br/>
 Now for how members differs from casuals:
-- Members may have the biggest volume of data, besides on saturday.
-On this weekday, casuals take place as having the most data points.
+- Members may have the biggest volume of data, besides on weekend
-- Weekends have the biggest volume of casuals, starting on friday, a ~20% increase.
+- Weekends have the biggest volume of casuals, starting on friday, a ~15% increase.
-- We have more members during the morning, mainly between 5am and 11am.
-And more casuals between 11pm and 4am.
+- We have more members between 5am and 23am.
+More casuals between 23pm and 5am.
-- There's a big increase of data points in the midweek between 6am to 8am for members.
-Then it fell a bit.
-Another big increase is from 5pm to 6pm.
-- During the weekend we have a bigger flow of casuals between 11am to 6pm.
 - Members have a bigger preference for classic bikes, 56% more.
 - Casuals have more riding time than members.
 - Riding time for members keeps unchanged during the midweek, increasing during weekends.